-The current stable version of NeuroML is v2.1, and can the schema for this be seen here.
-The following figure, taken from Cannon et al. 2014 ([CGC+14]) shows some of the elements defined in NeuroML version 2 (note: these core elements haven’t changed since that publication).
+The current stable version of NeuroML is v2.3, and the XSD Schema for this can be found here.
+The following figure, taken from Cannon et al. 2014 ([CGC+14]) shows some of the core elements defined in NeuroML version 2 (note: these key elements haven’t changed since that publication).

 You can see the complete definitions of NeuroML 2 entities in the following pages.
 You can also search this documentation for specific entities that you may be using in your NeuroML models.